-Stirling has a very strong cultural component: there is a large Music department; Drama is offered as a subject and many successful productions have taken place in the Guild Theatre or our fully-equipped school hall; the Dance Society has many dancers; Stirling students are regularly selected for Border Chess teams; and our debators have been the Eastern Cape Champions.
+Stirling has a very strong cultural component: there is a large Music department; Drama is offered as a subject and many successful productions have taken place in the Guild Theatre or our fully-equipped school hall; the Dance Society has top dancers; Stirling students are regularly selected for Border Chess teams; and our debaters compete strongly in the Eastern Cape.

 Cultural activities on offer include: